http_client

 The current WebSocket workflow is intentionally limited to the opening handshake:

-• Call open_websocket/4 with an absolute ws:// URL.
+• Call open_websocket/4 with an absolute WebSocket URL supported by the selected transport parameterization.

-• When client-side code wants one entry point for handshake plus session execution, the http_websocket_client_session::open/4-5 predicates layer on top of open_websocket/4, can write optional initial outbound messages, and then run the callback-driven session loop.
+• When client-side code wants one entry point for handshake plus session execution, the http_websocket_client_service::open/4-5 predicates layer on top of open_websocket/4, can write optional initial outbound messages, and then run the callback-driven session loop.

 Current limitations